BirdeeHub/nixCats-nvim/README.md

 - **Nix is for downloading.
 Lua is for configuring.**
   Keep your existing Lua config directory, while Nix provides any dependency in a contained and reproducible way.
+  Configure all downloads from a single Nix file.

 - **Multiple Neovim executables.**
   Easily output multiple configured packages that are variations of your main config.